Sillvernhancs/UIC-Class-Registration-Automator/README.md

 -   Copy the password that it gives you and keep it somewhere save, do not share that with anyone.
 -   Download and unzip the bot, and run 'run_gmail.bat'
 -   Type in NetID and password
--   Type in Gmail and past in the generated password from google app password
+-   Type in Gmail and paste in the generated password from google app password
 -   The bot will now wait until there's a notification for open seats and will start yoinking it.

 ## **How to use the bot with Outlook:**